 The New England Patriots are a good fit for the above reasons.
 Additionally, teams like the Las Vegas Raiders, Buffalo Bills, and Washington Football Team all have linebacker needs.
 For instance, he can provide blitz and coverage ability for each team.

 For me, he is a legitimate first-round pick in the 2021 NFL Draft.
-In his latest big board for Pro Football Network, Tony Pauline lists Jeremiah Owusu-Koramoah as his number two inside linebacker.
-He is also Pauline’s 32nd overall prospect, with a borderline first and second-round grade.
+In his latest big board for Pro Football Network, Tony Pauline lists Jeremiah Owusu-Koramoah as his number three linebacker.
+He is also Pauline’s 18th overall prospect, with a borderline first and second-round grade.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?